How to Start a Home-Based Business in the Philippines

 3. Rising Demand for Online Services

-The shift toward digital platforms increased demand for online shopping education and services.
-Many Filipinos now prefer online solutions which creates opportunities for home-based entrepreneurs to offer products services and digital content to a wider audience.
+The shift to digital platforms increased demand for online shopping and services.
+Many Filipinos now prefer convenient online options.
+This creates opportunities for home-based entrepreneurs to sell products, offer services, and reach customers beyond their local area.

 4. Access to Digital Tools and Payment Systems